hq9000/hq9000/_posts/2024-01-14-midi-copy-to-channel-reaper-jesusonic-plugin-for-synth-layering.md

 ---
-title: "MIDI copy to channels", a Reaper plugin useful for synth layering
+title: MIDI copy to channels, a Reaper plugin useful for synth layering
 ---

 I have recently created a small jesusonic plugin to facilitate sound layering with multitimbral synths.
 More on that in the video below.